matthewfield/tinysa-saver/README.md

 This is a PyQt6 fork of Erik Kaashoek's tinysa-saver for TinySA.
-It is pretty much impossible to get PyQt5 to install on an M1 Mac alongside any of the newer versions of Python, so I gave up and ported to PyQt6 instead.
-This works with Python 3.11
+It is pretty much impossible to get PyQt5 to install on an M1 Mac alongside any of the newer versions of Python, so I gave up and am porting to PyQt6 instead.
+This works with Python 3.11 and is mostly functional aside from some palette issues.

 TinySASaver